You’ve heard about Bitcoin, Ethereum, and all those other altcoins. Everyone’s talking crypto, but it’s no clearer to you.

 Cheap power doesn’t necessitate bitcoin mining dominance, either.
 For all the energy Iceland expends on Bitcoin and other cryptocurrency mining operations, it isn’t a) the cheapest place to mine, and b) doesn’t mine the most cryptocurrency.

 The cheapest country in which to mine bitcoin remains Venezuela.
 For all of Venezuela’s considerable societal problems, energy to mine cryptocurrency remains cheap due to the country’s vast oil reserves (recognized as the largest in the world).
-Venezuela President Nicolas Maduro even attempted to launch a national cryptocurrency, the “Petro,” as a method of skirting international sanctions, although its technical implementation is shaky at best.
+Venezuela President Nicolas Maduro launched a national cryptocurrency, the “Petro,” as a method of skirting international sanctions, although its technical implementation is shaky at best.

 And in case you’re now wondering, South Korea is the most expensive place to mine Bitcoin.